JetBrains/xodus-entity-browser/README.md

 Web UI entity browser for xodus database.
 Provides ability to search, delete, create and edit entities.

 ## Configuring
-Application needs store location path and store access key: key for location is xodus.store.location key for store access key is xodus.store.key
+Application needs store location path and store access key for proper work:
+* key for location is "xodus.store.location"
+* key for store access key is "xodus.store.key"
+* key for path to custom properties file is "xodus.store.file.config"

-The lookup order for this parameters is
+The lookup order for this parameters is:
 * System properties.
-Application try to get values from System.properties by specified keys
+Application try to get (location, access key) from System.properties by specified keys.
 * Custom configuration file.
+Application get path to custom properties file from System.properties by value "xodus.store.file.config"
-Application lookup System.properties for location of properties-file (xodus.store.file .config) and try to get values from file
+and try to get values for (location, access key) from it by specified keys.
 * Default configuration file.
-Application lookup default location of properties-file bundled with application (src/main/resources/xodus-store.properties)
+Application gets default properties-file bundled with application (src/main/resources/xodus-store.properties) and lookup (location, access key) parameters from it by specified keys.

 ## Running with Tomcat(7.*)
 run from command line:
 >mvn clean install

-to build project.
-When build successfully finished place war-file (target/xodus-entity-browser.war) into tomcat
+After build successfully finished deploy war-file (target/xodus-entity-browser.war) into Tomcat (7.*).

-NOTE: in this case do not forget to place correct values into default configuration file (src/main/resources/xodus-store .properties)
+NOTE: in this case do not forget to place correct values into default configuration file (src/main/resources/xodus-store .properties) or add Tomcat startup parameters to startup script.

 ## Running with maven